 Close relatives are defined as a grandparent, brother, sister, uncle, or aunt (whether of full blood or half blood or by marriage or civil partnership), or a stepparent.
 People become involved in private fostering for all kinds of reasons.
 Examples of private fostering include:

-- Children who need alternative care because of parental illness. - Children whose parents cannot care for them because their work or study involves long or antisocial hours. - Children sent from abroad to stay with another family, usually to improve their educational opportunities. - Unaccompanied asylum seeking and refugee children. - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents. - Children staying with families while attending a school away from their home area.
+- Children who need alternative care because of parental illness. - Children whose parents cannot care for them because their work or study involves long or antisocial hours. - Children sent from abroad to stay with another family, usually to improve their educational opportunities. - Unaccompanied asylum seeking and refugee children. - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents.

+Children staying with families while attending a school away from their home area.
-Our staff atPrimary Academy/Nursery School will notify the DSL/DDSL when they become aware of a private fostering arrangement.
-There is a mandatory duty on the school to inform Staffordshire Childrens Social

-Care of a private fostering arrangement by contacting (0300 111 8007), who then have a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.
+Our staff will notify the DSL/DDSL when they become aware of a private fostering arrangement.
+There is a mandatory duty on the school to inform Stoke on Trent Children's Services of a private fostering arrangement by contacting ChAD on 01782 235100, who then have a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.